Battle over Prince's $156M estate now over; heirs hope to keep legacy alive

-(NewsNation) — After six years, the court battle over late singer Prince’s $156 million estate is now over.
+(NewsNation) — After six years, the court battle over Prince’s $156 million estate is now over.

 “If there was estate planning, it would have been shorter.
 But when there is no will, and it has to go through probate, it is often much longer.
 You see many estate (battles) that last for 10 years and more,” L. Londell McMillan, the attorney and manager of Prince Legacy, LLC, said.
 “We would have liked it to be over sooner.
 But we’re very grateful that we have a chance to take it over now.”